 Let’s make America good again!

-Here’s what I think.
-My mind is always subject to change based on the acquisition and assimilation of new information.
+My opinions are subject to change based on new information.

 The Culture War